-Strategy Council Role 4.1.1 Develop and implement a Youth Strategy 2021-25 to support the delivery of services and opportunities to young people in Hepburn Shire. ● Deliver 4.1.2 Explore offering a graduate or traineeship program in alignment with Council's Workforce Plan development.
-Deliver 4.1.3 Advocate to government to assist with funding of the business case for the establishment of Institute of Gastronomy within the shire.
-Deliver Facilitate 4.1.4 Investigate the formation of a Youth Council or Youth Advisory Committee.
-Deliver
+Strategy Council Role 4.1.1 Develop and implement a Youth Strategy 2021-25 to support the delivery of services and opportunities to young people in Hepburn Shire. $ullet$ Deliver 4.1.2 Explore offering a graduate or traineeship program in alignment with Council's Workforce Plan development. ● Deliver 4.1.3 Advocate to government to assist with funding of the business case for the establishment of Institute of Gastronomy within the Shire.
+Deliver Facilitate 4.1.4 Investigate the formation of a Youth Council or Youth Advisory Committee. $ullet$ Deliver

+4.2 Advocate for improved digital connectivity including enhanced internet infrastructure to support business, residents who work from home, students, and other citizens of the Hepburn Shire area.
 Strategy Council Role 4.2.1 Support implementation of Central Highlands Digital Plan.
-Facilitate 4.2.2 Review the impact of the co-working space at the Hepburn Hub at the Rex and explore the feasibility of a local co-working spaces in other parts of the shire.
+Facilitate 4.2.2 Review the impact of the co-working space at the Hepburn Hub at the Rex and explore the feasibility of a local co-working spaces in other parts of the Shire.
 Deliver Partner 4.2.3 Install public wi-fi in appropriate areas.
 Deliver 4.2.4 Advocate to ensure that our community has access to, and benefits from reliable digital services.
 Facilitate

-Support and facilitate a diverse and innovative local economy that encourages an increase of local businesses with diverse offerings to achieve positive social and economic impacts.
+Support and facilitate a diverse and innovative local economy that encourages an increase of local businesses with diverse offerings to achieve positive social, economic and environmental impacts.